averageneo/nent/README.md

 <p>I have implemented Factory Method Pattern which is a creational design pattern for unit testing hence we don't need to hardcode properties to create classs.</p>
 <p>NestJs itself uses Dependency Injection Design Pattern so our codebase is super clean</p>

-<bold>P.S:You have to make sure the docker instances are up before running the unit-tests</bold>
+**P.S:You have to make sure the docker instances are up before running the unit-tests**

 <p>Run the command below in the root directory of the project to run tests while docker-compose is up:</p>